SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Experimental Results

 \section{Experimental Results}

 We evaluate the accuracy of SPIDeRS with various real objects of different materials.
-We also show that, in absence of ambient light, we can estimate the BRDF and per-pixel surface normals of the object.
+We also show that, in the absence of ambient light, we can estimate the BRDF and per-pixel surface normals of the object.
 We demonstrate object relighting with the estimated BRDF and surface normals.

-As shown in \cref{fig:experimental setup}, we implement SPIDeRS with an LED telecentric illuminator with a polarizer, spatial light modulator with a resolution of $1024{\times}768$ (HOLOEYE LC 2012), and an f=100mm convex lens.
+As shown in \cref{fig:experimental setup}, we implement SPIDeRS with an LED telecentric illuminator with a polarizer, a spatial light modulator with a resolution of $1024{\times}768$ (HOLOEYE LC 2012), and an f=100mm convex lens.
 We capture polarimetric images of the objects onto which our structured light is projected with a commercial monochrome polarimetric camera (Lucid TRI050S-PC) or a quad-Bayer RGB-polarimetric camera (Lucid TRI050S-QC).
 Since polarization modulation of the SLM depends on wavelength, we use a green LED and the monochrome polarimetric camera for depth and normal reconstruction in \cref{sec:depth accuracy,sec:surface normal accuracy}.
 For BRDF estimation in \cref{sec:relighting}, we use a white LED and the RGB-polarimetric camera, reconstruct the depths from the green channel, and estimate the surface normal and the BRDF for each channel.
 Implementation of an RGB-polarization projector is left for future work.

-For the structured polarization patterns, we use a combination of Gray code, for rough correspondences, and phase-shifting for sub-pixel correspondences.
+For the structured polarization patterns, we use phase-shifting unwrapped with Gray codes.
 We post-process the decoding result by removing camera pixels whose corresponding projector pixels are discontinuous.
 To alleviate failures of decoding on the edge (boundary) of Gray codes, we also project two sequences of shifted patterns and unify the decoding results of three sequences by averaging the positions of corresponding projector pixels.